 (429) Too Many Requests: If you're running into this error, it typically means you are being throttled by the system you are trying to reach from ShipStation:

 - This is commonly seen when sending shipment notifications back to the marketplace.
 For instance, certain selling channels and carts limit the number of calls that you can make to their system per hour.
 So if you are shipping 300 shipments an hour, this can push you over that limit.
 To get around this limitation, we recommend batching your shipments.
-This is how our system will consolidate the shipment notifications for a large group of shipments into a single call.
+With batches, our system consolidates shipment notifications for a large group of shipments into a single call.
 So instead of notifying Shopify with 300 individual shipment notifications, we will send Shopify a single notification of 300 shipments.

-- While Shipment notifications are the larger culprit of causing the (429) error, another cause can be refreshing your stores to pull in new orders.
-Typically, any system event is seen the same way as far as throttling is concerned.
-So whether sending a shipment notification back to the selling channel or just seeing if there are any new orders to import into ShipStation, you could be throttled.
+- While shipment notifications are the larger culprit behind the (429) error, another cause can be refreshing your stores to pull in new orders.
+Typically, any system event may cause throttling.
+Send a shipment notification back to the selling channel or just check for new orders to import into ShipStation, and you could be throttled.
 Also, some selling channels break up the way orders import into ShipStation.
 So a single order could be brought in from 4 different requests to your selling channel.

-- If you do receive the (429) Too Many Requests error, typically the only way to resolve this is to play the waiting game.
-The throttling can be lifted after 5 minutes or up to an hour or more.
-Check the selling channel's documentation directly to see what the specific request limit is.
+- If you do receive the (429) Too Many Requests error, often the best resolution is to wait.
+The throttle may lift after five minutes or after an hour.
+Check the selling channel's documentation directly to see their specific request limits.

-(500) Internal Server Error: This is an error message that comes up if the server that hosts the system you are trying to reach is either down or is simply unable to be reached currently:
+(500) Internal Server Error: This error message emerges if the server that hosts the system you are trying to reach is either down or currently unavailable.

-- If that doesn't work, make sure that your SSL certificate is up to date.
-You may need to reach out to your web-host or the developer that set up the connection to make sure that everything is correct.
+- If that doesn't work, ensure that your SSL certificate is up to date.
+You may need to reach out to your web-host or the developer who set up the connection to ensure that everything is correct.